RocketChat/rocketchat.github.io/handbook/marketing/index.md

 [Website & Handbook](github.com/RocketChat/rocketchat.github.io) and
 [Documentation](github.com/RocketChat/docs) content.

-Content can be directly editted and previewed on GitHub but to view it with the full styling you will need to setup a local development environment.
+Content can be directly edited and previewed on GitHub but to view it with the full styling you will need to setup a local development environment.

 ### Setup local environment

-The following sofware is required: Git, Ruby 2.4.2+, bundler gem.
-To install the plublihing stack on OSX run:
+The following software is required: Git, Ruby 2.4.2+, bundler gem.
+To install the publishing stack on OSX run:

 ```
 curl -fsSL https://raw.githubusercontent.com/RocketChat/rocketchat.github.io/master/handbook/marketing/setup.sh | /bin/bash